JupiterOne/n8n-nodes-jupiterone/README.md

 1. Add the JupiterOne Query node to your workflow.
 2. Create and select your JupiterOne credentials.
 3. Enter your J1QL query (e.g., `FIND jupiterone_account`).
-4. Set the limit for maximum results (optional, default: 50, max: 250, leave empty for all results).
+4. Set the limit for maximum results (optional, min: 1, max: 10,000, leave empty for all results).
 5. Execute the workflow to retrieve results from JupiterOne.

 **Note**: The LIMIT clause is automatically appended to your query.
 If your query already contains a LIMIT, it will be replaced with the specified limit value.
 If no limit is specified, any existing LIMIT clause will be removed to return all results.